Keeping your info safe & sound

 When you contribute to the BBC, we may use your contribution in our programmes or content, but we cannot promise to use everything that we receive.

 Your trust is very important to us.
 So the BBC is committed to protecting the privacy and security of your personal information.
-The BBC will only use your personal data provided by text, phone, email or social media for the purposes of the programme, to verify your contribution, and should we need to get in touch with you.
+The BBC will only use your personal data provided by text, phone, email or social media to verify your contribution for the purposes of the programme, and should we need to get in touch with you.
 The personal data will be your name and contact details, such as phone number, email address or social media account name (depending on how you contact us) and any personal data you choose to give us within the content of your contribution.
 We cannot promise to use every contribution that we receive.
 If we broadcast your contribution this includes the programme being available online and on demand, and your contribution may be used again in a future broadcast.
 Broadcast material, which may e.g. contain your voice recording or a reference to your name, is retained in the BBC Archives for historical record purposes.

 Your data is shared securely with companies who provide services to the BBC in order that we can receive and process your contributions.
 Those companies are: Broadcast Bionics for phone calls you make to contribute to a programme live on air; IMI Mobile for text message and social media contributions; Spoke (Interactive) Limited for calls to leave messages for Steve Wright’s Sunday Love Songs and Travel News on Radio 2 and The Chain on 6 Music; and Capita plc for calls to BBC Audience Services.
 We do not share your data or contributions with any other third parties.

 Contributions sent to the BBC through other third-party social media services, third-party messaging services, or email are also subject to the terms and conditions of the service you choose to use, and you should refer to their privacy policies for how they process your data and their individual retention policies.